-A guide to problems, costs, maintenance and repair for your 2005 Ford Crown Victoria
+A guide to repairs, service, and maintenance costs for your 2005 Ford Crown Victoria

 The intermediate shafts connect the steering column to the steering gear.
 Vehicles in areas where salt is used to de-ice the roads are being recalled because severe corrosion can damage the lower intermediate steering shaft.
 This can cause the upper intermediate shaft to collapse and separate at the lower steering column bearing.
 Separation will result in complete loss of steering ability.
 Dealers will replace the lower intermediate steering shaft and inspect the upper intermediate shaft and steering column lower bearing for damage, they will be repaired or replaced as necessary.
 If the steering column lower bearing has separated, a retainer clip will be installed.

 Additionally, Vehicle owners located where salt is not used who have concerns regarding their steering will have a one-time option to have their vehicles inspected and, if necessary, repaired.